firebase/firebase-ios-sdk/ZipBuilder/README.md

 You can run the tool with `swift run ReleasePackager [ARGS]` or generate an Xcode project with `swift package generate-xcodeproj` and run within Xcode.

+Since Apple does not support linking libraries built by future Xcode versions, make sure to builid with the earliest Xcode needed by any of the library clients.
+The Xcode command line tools must also be configured for that version.
+Check with `xcodebuild -version`.

 ### Launch Arguments

 See `main.swift` and the `LaunchArgs` struct for information on specific launch arguments.